liferay/liferay-docs/userGuide/en/chapters/07-personalization-and-customization.markdown

 create a custom template, visit the [Liferay Developer's Guide](https://www.liferay.com/documentation/liferay-portal/6.2/development).

 Another cool feature is the *Export/Import* functionality.
-You can take advantage of this feature by clicking the wrench icon at the top right of the screen and selecting *Export/Import*.
+You can take advantage of this feature by clicking the gear icon at the top right of the screen and selecting *Export/Import*.
 For more information on using this feature, visit the *Export/Import* sub-section in the [Understanding Liferay's common configuration options